Level Two - Lesson 9

 If a player intentionally misrepresents open information (such as giving incorrect information about how much damage is on their base), they should be investigated for cheating.
 Remember that the player must know that what they are doing is illegal for it to actually constitute cheating, and so a player who doesn’t know communication policy may not be cheating, even if they are intentionally misrepresenting open information.

-For now, this should be treated as a gameplay disruption.
-However, the fix can be a little bit different, because sometimes, no actions have been taken.
+This falls under a Communication Policy Error, covered in section 4.7 of the CPG.
+The fix is dependent on the player actions (or non-actions) taken based on the error in communication.
 If I tell my opponent that the Follower of the Way is a 2/3 and so they choose not to attack it with their Sentinel that only has two remaining HP, because they want to keep it in play, the fact that the Follower was larger than reported didn’t actually change my line of play, and so the miscommunication didn’t change the outcome of the game.

 If you do backup in a situation based on incorrect communication, you generally shouldn’t back up to the point of the error (where you normally back up to), but instead back up to the point where a player acted (or chose not to act) based on the incorrect information, which very often is more recent.
 This is because everything between the information and action won’t change, and backing up further than we need to only causes more risk.